-Paris and other French cities are vibrant places where you will enjoy great entertainment, culture and dining experiences.
+Our cities are vibrant places where you will enjoy great entertainment, culture and dining experiences.
 However, it is important that we all take steps to stay safe at all times.
 This is true whatever country you are living in.

 We recommend the following basic precautions to look after yourself and your belongings: